Denis Twitchett: The Cambridge History of China

 Starting in 1966, Professor Twitchett and historian John K. Fairbank (who taught at Harvard) began plans for the first comprehensive history of China to be published in the English language.
 Originally expected to be a six volume set of books, the series expanded as time passed and eventually grew to the currently planned 15 volumes.
 While he was at Princeton, Twitchett worked closely with fellow Sinologist Frederick W. Mote (who had a related wartime experience).

-Drawing upon the most respected living historians for individual chapters of the books, the series (though still missing one volume as of 2022) is very highly regarded as an authoritative history of China.
+Drawing upon historians for individual chapters of the books, the series (though still missing one volume as of 2022) is considered a history of China.
 Twitchett wrote many sections and guided the creation of the whole series from the start until his death.

-Twitchett deliberately held off creating a book on China before the Ch'in dynasty because, as Twitchett put it in the preface to Volume 7, there was still so much work to be done on the period.
+Twitchett deliberately held off creating a book on China before the Qin dynasty because, as Twitchett put it in the preface to Volume 7, there was still so much work to be done on the period.
 Since that time the history has become better understood and in 1999 a companion volume The Cambridge History of Ancient China, From the Origins of Civilization to 221 BC edited by Michael Loewe and Edward L. Shaughnessy was published.